 I recently published a post on the Normal For Glastonbury Facebook page about two Somerset Live articles on Glastonbury Market.
-The first (see it here) on June 14th was titled “This is what is wrong with the Tuesday market in Glastonbury”, the next (see it here), only a month later on July 26th had the headline “We find out who benefits from the Glastonbury market and who doesn’t” and the subtitle “The market is popular and successful, but not with everybody”.
+The first on June 14th was titled “This is what is wrong with the Tuesday market in Glastonbury”, it appears to have since been deleted, the next (see it here), only a month later on July 26th had the headline “We find out who benefits from the Glastonbury market and who doesn’t” and the subtitle “The market is popular and successful, but not with everybody”.
 (If I start to get huge numbers of readers for this blog perhaps I should change the title to ‘Normal For Glastonbury – Popular and Successful, but not with everybody’)

 My facebook post (published on 26th July) was titled ‘Somerset Live are really getting on my tits’ and it precipitated a lively discussion about local media and the impact of the market on the town.
 I think some of my comments hurt the feelings of the journalist who wrote the original piece, for which I am sorry.
 My issue is not with her personally, but rather with what I see as the sorry state of the media, particularly on a local level.